tcm5343/vido/README.md

 * reading archive files of locally downloaded videos to see current status of them on YouTube (exist, deleted, private, age restricted, etc)
 * updating the generated archive file to reflect videos which may be removed from the local library
 * produce a CSV file with as much data as possible about the library for further analysis by a user
+* produce a `video_id.log` based on the `archive.log` to use as input for historical processing
+* index the videos with an ascending prefix